 The American workplace has changed dramatically over the past decade, especially in the tech and marketing sectors.
 Earlier this year, it was reported 3.
-9 million workers, including freelancers, worked from home at least half of the week.
+9 million workers, including freelancers, working remotely or from home at least half of the week.
 Projections suggest this number will continue to rise over the next decade.

 - Bad cell phone reception – Even if you have good WiFi, you’ll still need your phone if you’re working from home.
 You’ll probably still need to make calls and send texts and, in the event, your internet service goes out, you’ll need that hotspot capability until your service is restored.
 You also might need to change cellular providers to ensure you have the coverage you’ll need.